Barhome/linux-docs/sessions/session-1-2.md

 ### The tools we need

 - virtualization tool like vm
-- installation media of redhat or centos
+- installation media of redhat or centos it will work as a server that has esx.
+- in 3rd track we will need ubunto server or debian